 - Keeping communication & information flow regular and online.

-By doing the walk-throughs together, both the event-planners and security company can discuss what the best security operation is for the event and set expectations early.
+By going through this event security checklist together, both the event planners and security company can discuss what the best security operation is for the event and set expectations early.

 Working with Local Officials

 Most events will have local law enforcement officials & first responders on-site for the day of the event, like EMTs or firefighting personnel.
-In instances where local officials will be on-site, it is important that the contracted security team work with officials to make sure the appropriate teams are familiar with the security operation.
-It's common for staff, security, and first responders to not communicate effectively.
-But every team must know their posts and how to contact other teams, should they need to.
+In these instances, it’s important that your security team works with local law enforcement to make sure the appropriate teams are familiar with the security operation.

 For events that don’t have local officials on-site, there is still potential that they may need to be called in.
 In this case, the contracted security team should have a plan of action in place that clearly defines how and when a security officer should reach out to these entities.